 The CPRA expands contractual obligations for contractors, service providers, and third parties.
 These contracts may need to be revisited and revised to comply with the CPRA and guard against unnecessary liability.

-In order to remember these 9 steps, download your CPRA compliance checklist:
+To remember these 9 steps, download your CPRA compliance checklist:

 The future is about multi-regulations, and CPRA compliance is just the start